micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 Land uses can encompass large categories of uses including agricultural, residential, commercial, and industrial.

 A Zoning Ordinance regulates Zoning Districts which in turn control land use for a community.
 Uses mainly fall into 3 categories: permitted uses, needing special board approval to grant permission, or not permitted.
-Land uses can be given in a list or in tables:
+Land uses can be given in a list or in tables, example in Figure 2.

 ![City of Athens, Alabama Zoning Ordinance - Section 4.8 Table.
 The top header are names and abbreviations for zoning districts.
 The codes in the cells are as follows: P - permitted used, C - Conditional Use, SE - Special Exception Use, and a blank cell means the uses is not permitted use.
 Condition and Special Exception Uses require special board approval to grant permission.](img/AthensZO-4.8-uses-permitted-by-district-traditional-districts.png)

-Tables like the above are meant to convey the information in a visually organized manner.
+Tables like Figure 2 are meant to convey the information in a visually organized manner.
 This table has words with line breaks and a symbolic code for the meaning (for symbols P, C, and so on).
 Decoding the table of symbols and converting it into something database-like would make it much easier to compute, something that can be searched for a particular land use.

 Zoning ordinances typically also regulate building form with land use.
 A single-family house, duplex, and apartments are all building forms.